Shallow, fast-flowing water over pebbles is where macroinvertebrates are most abundant. Avoid deep, slow-moving pools for sampling.

 | Mayfly larvae | Three tails, leaf-shaped gills along abdomen | Good |

-| Caddisfly larvae | Often found inside a case of stones or sticks | Good |
+| Caddisfly larvae | Often inside a case of stones or sticks; free-living forms also present | Good |

 | Freshwater snails | Coiled shell, slides on hard surfaces | Moderate |